gitsudhir/rust/aiedit/README.md

-# Sudhir
 # AIEdit - Tauri + SvelteKit + TypeScript

-AIEdit is a cross-platform text editor built with Tauri, SvelteKit, and TypeScript.
-It provides a clean, modern interface for editing text files with native performance and CLI argument parsing capabilities.
+AIEdit is a cross-platform AI-powered text editor built with Tauri, SvelteKit, and TypeScript.
+It provides a clean, modern interface for editing text files with native performance, CLI argument parsing capabilities, and AI-assisted writing features.

 ## Features